GerHobbelt/pylene/doc/source/python/first_step.rst

 -----------------------

 When writing a `conanfile` to get the `Pylene` library, some ``options`` have to be added to get the Python components.
-Bellow is an exemple of a `conanfile.txt`, where the `fPIC` option has been added for Pylene.
+Below is an exemple of a `conanfile.txt`, where the `fPIC` option has been added for Pylene.

 .. code-block:: text